pirainogi/gobble-client/README.md

 * Authenticating a user with Google OAuth
 * Pushing calendar events from the application's built in calendar to a user's Google Calendar
 * Pushing grocery lists to a user's Google Keep
-* Allowing a user to specify what type of recipes they would like to exclude based on their diet (if a user self-selects gluten-free, exclude all recipes that aren't categorized as gluten-free)

 ## Available Scripts